php-dev-br/laravel-doc-pt-br/eloquent.md

 <a name="soft-deleting"></a>
 ## Soft Deleting

 When soft deleting a model, it is not actually removed from your database.
 Instead, a `deleted_at` timestamp is set on the record.
-To enable soft deletes for a model, apply the `SoftDeletes` to the model:
+To enable soft deletes for a model, apply the `SoftDeletingTrait` to the model:

-	use Illuminate\Database\Eloquent\SoftDeletes;
+	use Illuminate\Database\Eloquent\SoftDeletingTrait;

-	class User extends Model {
+	class User extends Eloquent {

-		use SoftDeletes;
+		use SoftDeletingTrait;

 		protected $dates = ['deleted_at'];